phirippu/instrument-simulation/README.md

 The command-line options:

-- `--input=gdmlfile` or `-i gdmlfile`: gdmlfile is the full name of a GDML file to use as input.
+- `--inputfile=gdmlfile` or `-i gdmlfile`: gdmlfile is the full name of a GDML file to use as input.
 This option is required.
 - `--output=rootfile` or `-o rootfile`: rootfile is the full name of the ROOT output file.
 See option `-r` or `--randomid` for more detail.
 - `--randomid` or `-r`: append a random hex number to the end of the output file name.
 Useful when the same SLURM script is executed more than once.
 - `--execute=macro` or `-x macro`: macro is the main macro script for Geant4.
 Mind that sub-macros should have their path defined in the main macro script.